antonionio06/react-mcfunction-generator/README.md

 - the one you input
 - a unique number

-For the entity to be transformed correctly it must have a unique combination of those two, so if you want to add multiple wireframes in a single world, they must have different tags.
+For the entity to be transformed correctly it must have a unique combination of the two, so if you want to add multiple wireframes in a single world, they must have different tags.
 The tag you input can then later be used to select all entities from a single wireframe with @e\[tag= {...}\] For example if you want to teleport the wireframe to where you're standing, run `/tp @e[tag=YOUR_TAG] @s`